Super Smash Bros Switch: 5 things we’d love to see

 Super Smash Bros Switch – 5 things we’d love see

 If Super Smash Bros Switch is simply a fancy port of the previous iteration, we’d love to have all the downloadable content bundled in for no extra cost.
 Bayonetta, Lucas, Ryu and even Final Fantasy VII’s Cloud have been incorporated since release, and they’re all brilliant.

 In many ways, this could be a GOTY treatment for Smash Bros that we simply don’t see from the company.
 Nintendo has the opportunity to refine some of the rough edges while providing us with excellent value for money.

 Super Smash Bros Brawl’s Adventure Mode, otherwise known as The Subspace Emissary, was kind of awesome.
 It thrust all of our favourite Nintendo characters into an interwoven narrative that felt utterly bonkers in so many ways.
 Despite combining an endless array of different locations and characters, it rarely broke away from the fast-paced action that made the series so appealing.

 Sadly, it was nowhere to be seen in the 2014 iteration.
 Instead, we were left to grind the arcade mode in pursuit of in-game achievements that themselves offered unique rewards.
 The Switch needs to bring this back, and make it better than ever.

-During the last console generation Nintendo gave fans the opportunity to vote for the characters they’d love to see debut in Smash Bros.
+During the last console generation, Nintendo gave fans the opportunity to vote for the characters they’d love to see debut in Smash Bros.
 Bayonetta and Cloud were the evident result of this, showing that the tried-and-true gaming giant is more than willing to take a few unorthodox risks.

 We want to see more outside the box fighters debut on Switch, lending the roster an aura of unpredictability alongside its already bustling variety.
 Nintendo’s plethora of universes are growing constantly, so there’s no telling what heroes and villains could take to the ring next.

 Our personal picks would be Solid Snake, Waluigi, Fire Emblem’s Chrom and the one and only John Cena.
 That last one totally wasn't a joke.

 See also: Best Nintendo Switch Games